 Vincent Sandoval.
-Mr. Sandoval joined us in March 2014 as Group President of CIRCOR Aerospace & Defense.
+Mr. Sandoval joined CIRCOR Aerospace & Defense as Group President in March 2014.
 Prior to joining CIRCOR, Mr. Sandoval served from 2010 until 2014 as President of TransDigm Group, Inc.'s Semco Instruments subsidiary, which designs and manufactures sensors and harnesses for use on various commercial and military airframe and engine platforms.
 Prior to joining TransDigm in 2010, Mr. Sandoval spent twenty years in positions of increasing responsibility with Parker-Hannifin Corporation.
+Mr. Sandoval holds a Bachelors of Science Degree in Manufacturing Engineering from California State University at Long Beach.

 Erik Wiik.
-Mr. Wiik joined us in March 2015 as Group President of CIRCOR Energy.
+Mr. Wiik joined CIRCOR Energy as Group President in March 2015.
 Prior to joining CIRCOR, he was employed by Aker Solutions in the United Kingdom, Norway and the United States.
 He most recently served as the Executive Vice President and Regional President of Aker Solutions, North America.
 Mr. Wiik previously served as president of Aker business units including subsea, well services and floating production.
 He has an engineering degree from Texas A&M University.